USA

 Where it all began… England 1875

 The Girls’ Friendly Society (GFS) was founded in 1875 in England by Mary Elizabeth Townsend, a woman deeply committed to faith, social responsibility, and the empowerment of young women.
-She recognized the need for a Christian community where girls and young women—especially those entering the workforce—could find friendship, guidance, and moral support.
+She recognized the need for a Christian community where girls and young women, especially those entering the workforce, could find friendship, guidance, and moral support.
 GFS quickly grew into an international movement, guided by its motto:

-“Bear ye one another’s burdens, and so fulfill the law of Christ” (Galatians 6:2).
+“Bear ye one another’s burdens and so fulfill the law of Christ” (Galatians 6:2).

 Life for Mill Girls in Lowell, Massachusetts (1877)

 When the Girls’ Friendly Society first came to the United States in 1877, it began in Lowell Massachusetts, offering a support and community for the “Mill girls” in Lowell.
-These young women, many of them in their teens or early twenties, left farms or immigrated from abroad to work in the booming textile factories.

 Life in the mills was demanding.
 Days often stretched 10 to 12 hours, six days a week, with loud machinery, lint-filled air, and strict overseers.
-Wages were low, and many girls lived in crowded company boardinghouses where rules about curfews and behavior were tightly enforced.
+Wages were low, and many girls lived in crowded company boardinghouses, where rules about curfews and behavior were tightly enforced.
 While the work provided independence and income—rare opportunities for women at the time—it also brought isolation from family, long hours of labor, and health risks.

 It was in this setting that GFS began its mission in America.
 The Society sought to give the mill girls something more than factory life: friendship, moral support, education, and a Christian community that cared for their well-being.
 GFS meetings and programs provided safe spaces— helping young women balance the hardships of industrial life with opportunities for personal growth, faith, and connection.